Pandemic Olympics endured heat, and now a typhoon’s en route

 The Tokyo Olympics, delayed by the pandemic and opened under oppressive heat, are due for another hit of nature’s power: a typhoon arriving Tuesday morning that is forecast to disrupt at least some parts of the Games.

-“Feels like we’re trying to prepare for bloody everything,” said New Zealand rugby sevens player Andrew Knewstubb.
+“Feels like we’re trying to prepare for bloody everything,” New Zealand rugby sevens player Andrew Knewstubb said.

 Don’t worry, Japanese hosts say: In U.S. terms, the incoming weather is just a mid-grade tropical storm.
 And the surfers at Tsurigasaki beach say Tropical Storm Nepartak could actually improve the competition so long as it doesn’t hit the beach directly.